Magnetotransport along a boundary: From coherent electron focusing to edge channel transport

-Here, we study theoretically the properties of the focusing experiment emerging at the transition from the classical cyclotron motion to the quantum Hall edge channel transport.
-Using the non-equilibrium Green's function (NEGF) approach,\cite{Datta1997, Datta2005, Datta2012} we calculate the generalized 4-point Hall resistance $R_{xy}$ as a function of a perpendicular magnetic field $B$.
+Although the coherent electron focusing and the quantum Hall effect have been studied extensively in the last two decades, to our knowledge the two regimes have always been separated.
+Here, we intermix the two regimes by suitable system parameters and study theoretically the properties of the focusing experiment emerging at the transition from the classical cyclotron motion to the quantum Hall edge channel transport.
+Using the non-equilibrium Green's function (NEGF) approach \cite{Datta1997, Datta2005, Datta2012}, we calculate the generalized 4-point Hall resistance $R_{xy}$ as a function of a perpendicular magnetic field $B$.
 In weak magnetic fields, the focusing spectrum shows equidistant peaks (see \fig{1}), which can be explained by classical cyclotron orbits.
 In strong magnetic fields, the typical fingerprint of the quantum Hall effect can be observed, i.e. an extended Hall plateau with $R_{xy}=h/2e^2$.
 Additionally and somewhat unexpectedly, in intermediate fields, instead of lower Hall plateaus we find oscillations, which are neither periodic in $1/B$ (quantum Hall effect) nor periodic in $B$ (classical cyclotron motion).
 These oscillations can be explained by the interference of the occupied edge channels causing beatings in $R_{xy}$.